-Ocean Drilling Program Leg 195 had three distinct objectives.
-The first segment of the leg was devoted to coring and setting a long-term geochemical observatory at the summit of South Chamorro Seamount (Site 1200), which is a serpentine mud volcano on the forearc of the Mariana subduction system (Fig. F1).
-The second segment was devoted to coring and casing a hole in the Philippine Sea abyssal seafloor (Site 1201) and the installation of broadband seismometers for a long-term subseafloor borehole observatory.
-During the third segment, an array of advanced piston corer/extended core barrel holes was cored at Site 1202 under the Kuroshio Current in the Okinawa Trough off the island of Taiwan.
+Ocean Drilling Program Leg 195 consisted of three science segments.
+The first segment was devoted to coring and setting a long-term geochemical observatory at the summit of South Chamorro Seamount (Site 1200), which is a serpentine mud volcano on the forearc of the Mariana subduction system (Fig. F1).
+The second segment was devoted to coring and casing a hole on the Philippine Sea abyssal seafloor (Site 1201) and the installation of a broadband seismometer for a long-term subseafloor borehole observatory.
+On the third segment, an array of advanced piston corer/extended core barrel holes was cored at Site 1202 under the Kuroshio Current in the Okinawa Trough off Taiwan.

-The drilling and observatory installation program at South Chamorro Seamount was designed to (1) examine the processes of mass transport and geochemical cycling in the subduction zones and forearcs of nonaccretionary convergent margins; (2) ascertain the spatial variability of slab-related fluids in the forearc environment as a means of tracing dehydration, decarbonation, and water-rock reactions in subduction and suprasubduction zone environments; (3) study the metamorphic and tectonic history of nonaccretionary forearc regions; (4) investigate the physical properties of the subduction zone as controls over dehydration reactions and seismicity; and (5) investigate biological activity associated with subduction zone material from great depth.
+The drilling and observatory installation program at South Chamorro Seamount was designed to (1) examine the processes of mass transport and geochemical cycling in the subduction zones and forearcs of nonaccretionary convergent margins; (2) ascertain the spatial variability of slab-related fluids within the forearc environment as a means of tracing dehydration, decarbonation, and water/ rock reactions in subduction and suprasubduction zone environments; (3) study the metamorphic and tectonic history of nonaccretionary forearc regions; (4) investigate the physical properties of the subduction zone as controls over dehydration reactions and seismicity; and (5) investigate biological activity associated with subduction zone material from great depth.